Decoding Voltage Sag/Dip Graphsđ

 PLCs typically withstand only 80â90%; inverters around 70â80%.

-sags (20â40 ms) might be tolerable for some equipment
+Sags lasting 20â40 ms might be tolerable for some equipment.

-Sags lasting over 100â200 ms significantly increase trip risks
+Sags lasting over 100â200 ms significantly increase trip risks.

 đĄ In this case, a sag to 70% lasting 0.689 seconds is both deep and longâwell beyond the tolerance of most industrial equipment.